[Permission is granted to duplicate this article in its entirety,

 Nothing may be removed from this page including links to other pages.]

 For a person to say that a professing Christian was never saved and always a false convert, if he turns away from God to sin, is fallacious in at least 7 different areas.
-If you are a Christian, carefully ponder the following so you can help others see the dangerous folly of such a declaration.
+If you are a Christian, carefully ponder the following so you can help others see the dangerous folly of the never saved declaration.

 For one to say a professing Christian who turns away from God to sin was never saved is also to deny that we can know who is saved and who is not by their present tense behavior.
 Such is clearly unscriptural: